Uganda's Landlord and Tenant Act 2022: A Guide for Landlords and Renters

 For landlords:

-- You must put agreements above UGX 500,000/month in writing
+- You must put agreements valued at UGX 500,000 or more in writing or a data message

 - You cannot ask for more than 3 months upfront